jianliang00/test_circleci/README.md

 # test_circleci
-A empty repository for trying CircleCI
+A test repository for trying CircleCI